 Karura Forest is located north of central Nairobi and is bordered by the suburbs of Muthaiga, Gigiri, Runda, Ridgeway’s, Peponi, and New Muthaiga.
 The western part of the forest is also known as Sigiria Forest.
 Karura Forest has an area of 1 063.0 hectares, making it the largest of the three main gazetted forest in Nairobi.

 The others are Ngong Forest and Oloolua Forest, The centrally located Nairobi Arboretum is much smaller.
 The forest has well marked and maintained nature trails.
 Five tributaries of Nairobi River pass through Karura Forest: Ruaka River which separates Karura River and the Runda Residential area;

 Karura River with traverses through the forest, Getathuru River which borders the Forest along its Southern edge with Muthaiga Residential area; Thigiri River (a tributary of Getathuru River) which traversed through the western section of Karura Forest; and Mathare River which is part of the Southern boundary of the Sigiria block.

 Wildlife in Karura forest include Monkey species (including recently re-introduced black and white Colobus Monkeys), bush baby, bushbuck, bush pig, porcupine, duikers, genet, Suni

-Recently in one of the many camera traps installed in Karura forest,a little interesting carnivore was captured- the African Palm Civet a long ,low slung arboreal carnivore with a muscular,ringed tail longer than body, strictly active at night
+Recently in one of the many camera traps installed in Karura forest, a little interesting carnivore was captured- the African Palm Civet a long, low slung arboreal carnivore with a muscular, ringed tail longer than a body, strictly active at night

 Birds Karura Forest

-In a walk of two hour in the forest you can manage to record and see colourful and interesting birds numbering close to a hundred
+In a walk of two hours in the forest, you can manage to record and see colorful and interesting birds numbering close to a hundred

 Bird species in Karura forest includes;